<aside>

-This page lists the various conventions used in Linguistic Discovery’s content.
+This page lists the various abbreviations, symbols, and conventions used in Linguistic Discovery’s content.

 Abbreviations commonly used in running text.